-The Visual Sciences Center of Biomedical Research Excellence (VS-CoBRE) expects to support up to two Pilot Projects of up to \$75,000 in direct costs each for one year.
-Applications will be reviewed for alignment to the VS-COBRE goals, scientific rigor and impact, and feasibility based on the budget and the scope of work specifically covered by that support.
+The Visual Sciences Center of Biomedical Research Excellence (VS-CoBRE) expects to support up to two projects each for up to \$200,000 in direct costs per year for two years.
+Applications will be reviewed for scientific rigor, impact, and feasibility based on the budget and the scope of work specifically covered by that support.

-Applications must describe a pilot research project that aligns with the scientific theme of the VS-CoBRE and will provide preliminary data for a substantial extramural research project grant application.
-Preference will be given to projects that utilize the Visual Function and Morphology (VFM) Core at WVU.
+Applications must describe a research project that aligns with the scientific theme of the VS-CoBRE and will provide preliminary data for a substantial extramural research project grant application.
+Preference will be given to projects that benefit from the Visual Function and Morphology (VFM) Core at WVU.
 This competition is open to all full-time, tenure- or clinical-track, or tenured faculty at WVU (see specifics on Eligibility below).
 Priority will be given to junior investigators.

-Eligibility: Faculty members who have not had an R01 or equivalent funding are eligible.
-Please see the eligibility criteria here: https://grants.nih.gov/grants/guide/pa-files/PAR-19-313.html.
-Faculty investigators at any rank are allowed to lead Pilot Projects, however, junior investigators with tenure-, research-, or clinical-track faculty appointments should be given priority.
-If you have questions regarding eligibility, please send an email to ramamurthyv@hsc.wvu.edu.
+Eligibility: Clinical faculty or basic science tenured or tenure-track full-time faculty members who have not had an R01 or equivalent funding are eligible.
+New or Early-Stage (Junior) investigators are strongly encouraged to apply.
+Please see the eligibility criteria here: https://grants.nih.gov/grants/guide/pa-files/PAR-19-313.html

-Individuals currently receiving support from the VS-CoBRE as Project Leaders, Mentoring faculty, or Core facility directors or managers may not serve as Pilot Project Pls.
+Individuals currently receiving support from the VS-CoBRE as Project Leaders, Mentoring faculty, or Core facility directors or managers may not serve as Pilot Project PIs.
 Investigators receiving significant support from an IDeA Networks of Biomedical Research Excellence (INBRE) program or a Clinical and Translational Research (CTR) program are not eligible to apply.
 Investigators cannot receive research support from multiple CoBREs simultaneously.